lvgl/lvgl/docs/widgets/chart.rst

 - :cpp:enumerator:`LV_CHART_AXIS_PRIMARY_X` Bottom axis
 - :cpp:enumerator:`LV_CHART_AXIS_SECONDARY_X` Top axis

-``axis`` tells which axis’s range should be used te scale the values.
+``axis`` tells which axis's range should be used te scale the values.

 :cpp:expr:`lv_chart_set_ext_y_array(chart, ser, value_array)` makes the chart
 use an external array for the given series. ``value_array`` should look like this: ``lv_coord_t * value_array[num_points]``.
 The array size needs to be large enough to hold all the points of that series.
-The array’s pointer will be saved in the chart so it needs to be global, static or dynamically allocated.
+The array's pointer will be saved in the chart so it needs to be global, static or dynamically allocated.
 Note: you should call :cpp:expr:`lv_chart_refresh(chart)` after the external data source has been updated to update the chart.